 1.1 General concept

 Space-based VHF communication is a concept in which aircraft operating in remote regions and oceanic areas provide communications from the aircraft to air traffic control (ATC) via satellite using VHF frequencies within the 117.975 – 137 MHz range.
-This concept, when implemented, is expected to be a parallel and complementary system to satellite reception of automatic dependent surveillance broadcast (ADS-B) data from the on-board aircraft navigation and position fixing systems, including aircraft identification, four-dimensional position (latitude, longitude, altitude and time) and additional data as appropriate.
-The ADS-B technique is termed “automatic” because there is no intervention from the pilot or interrogation from terrestrial stations, and “dependent” because the data is dependent upon on-board systems such as global positioning system and altimeter.
+This concept, when implemented, is expected to enhance air traffic management and flight operations in oceanic and remote airspace and will complement current aviation use of satellite-based navigation and surveillance technologies.

-While direct ATC communication with aircraft operating in remote areas or oceanic regions is not possible, there are other SATCOMlimited communications available that are dependent on aircraft equipage.
-These systems range from HF communications to controller to pilot data link communications .
-However, these systems are not recognised in the context of direct controller to pilot communications (DCPC) that are required for ATC to provide reduced separation minima in remote airspace in a similar fashion as to what is provided in dense airspace in areas where terrestrial-based VHF communications infrastructure is predominant.
-Therefore, this leads to constraints in airspace capacity and efficiency in oceanic and remote areas, where no VHF terrestrial infrastructure is practical to provide DCPC communication operations with ATC.
-Considering the future integration of unmanned aircraft into the same airspace as manned aircraft, the space-based VHF communication concept would foster integration of unmanned aircraft into such airspace with direct communications to ATC while operating in oceanic and remote regions.
+While currently there are other long-range communication systems, such as HF and SATCOM, available to facilitate communications between aircraft to ATC in remote and oceanic airspace, the performance of these current systems is not adequate to safely support close aircraft-to-aircraft separation in a similar fashion as to what is being applied in dense airspace where terrestrial-based VHF communications infrastructure is predominant.
+Therefore, this leads to constraints in airspace capacity and efficiency in oceanic and remote areas, where it is not practical to deploy VHF terrestrial infrastructure.

 Figure 1 is an illustration of the space-based VHF communication concept.
-The space segment is able to receive and transmit to standard VHF radios already installed on aircraft and is designed to behave as if it were just another VHF-tower located in the sky, with a larger footprint than terrestrial towers.
+The space segment is able to receive and transmit to standard VHF radios already installed on board aircraft and is designed to behave as if it was just another VHF tower located in the sky, with a larger footprint than terrestrial towers.

 Figure 1